-This last high chair is a major parent-fave: the hook-on style Inglesina Fast.
+This last high chair — the hook-on style Inglesina Fast — is very well-liked, but it’s not necessarily our favorite for everyday use.
 The ultimate space-saver, you can attach it to pretty much any tabletop or counter top and it takes up far less room than a high chair.
-Perfect if you typically eat at a “breakfast bar” or high counter top.
+For some, this is a perfect solution.

-It fits tables up to 3.5″ thick (yes, you should measure just to be sure) and holds up to 37 lbs of baby meat.
-Stuff this chair in its self-contained bag and carry it along to a restaurant or to grandma’s house: it’s the cat’s ass.
-If you do not love this high chair, you can hold me personally responsible (just kidding).
+*The Inglesina fits tables up to 3.5″ thick (yes, you should measure just to be sure) and holds up to 37 lbs. of baby meat.

 There you have it, the best of the best in high chairs.
 Good luck!